 After initial inspections, grower feed-back indicated the need for additional information about the requirements of the uniform fire code.
-Since this rule is newly enforced, statewide, there are questions regarding the interpretation of some of the rules and inconsistency of inspections that need clarification.
+Since this rule is newly enforced, statewide, there are guestions regarding the interpretation of some of the rules and inconsistency of inspections that need clarification.
 Farm Bureau should work to encourage state regulatory agencies to provide training and guidance in order to promote uniformity of enforcement by inspectors at all levels of government, and to establish a speedy and responsive appeals mechanism.
 The NJDA created a factsheet for commercial farm buildings in 2004 that contains some information on fire codes, as well as building codes.
 This document has been a helpful guide to many farmers with the construction of new farm buildings.
 This guide needs to be updated to reflect the current building codes which include fire safety codes.
 Currently all structures on commercial farms, other than residences, are subject to municipal fire code inspections.
 A commercial farm is private property and may have structures that are not open to the general public.
 Owners of these commercial farms are entitled to privacy under the Fourth Amendment of the United States Constitution, and it is recommended that the inspection rules reflect the Fourth Amendment, limiting inspections to only those structures which are open to the general public.
+The New Jersey Farm Bureau working with the NJ State Board of Agriculture should seek regulatory relief from fire inspections and require inspections only on farm structures that are frequented by, and open to, the general public and/or more than ten employees.